Convicted killer found guilty of 5 California murders

 SANTA ANA, Calif. – A convicted Illinois killer was found guilty Wednesday of the murders of five women in Southern California more than two decades ago.

-The Orange County District Attorney's Office said jurors convicted Andrew Urdiales of five counts of murder with enhancements.
+Orange County jurors convicted Andrew Urdiales of five counts of murder with enhancements for attacking a volunteer usher after a college piano concert and picking up four prostitutes, driving them to remote or deserted areas, having sex with them and killing them.

 The verdict raises to eight the number of women killed by the 53-year-old former Marine.